 The difference between programs that teach the basics and our program is like the difference between knowing how to decode words and actually being able to actually read for comprehension.

-Our Curriculum has been designed and developed by Andrew Svehaug, a Former U.S. Scholastic Chess Champion, and Brian Svehaug, multi-state Chess Champion, who have trained multiple State and National Champions.
+Our Curriculum has been designed and developed by Andrew Svehaug, a Former U.S. Scholastic Chess Champion who has trained multiple State and National Champions.
 It intentionally does not include a direct tie to Math/English Language Arts because, while a tie may appear to make the program more marketable, it would dilute the integrity of the chess content and compromise the manner in which the curriculum complements the core subjects.